gstlaurent/hintgralison/README.txt

 LIMITATIONS
 1. Can't handle unsportspersonlike users.
-        The database becomes corrupted if you to it or cheat, but it will validate for you if you make a typo.
+    The database becomes corrupted if you lie to it or cheat, but it will validate for you if you make a typo.
 2. No recovery from serious mistakes.
     If you make too big a mistake, you simply have to restart.
 Please consult DOCUMENTATION for more details (this is user error).
 3. Doesn't learn from wrong accusations.
     This is will be a feature in Dr. Clue 2.0
-4. Maximum number of cards in a players hand is limited.
+4. Maximum number of cards in a players hand is limited (but large!).